Wiltshire council is committed to listening to the view of customers and welcomes feedback whether positive or negative.

 It is easier for us to look into a complaint if you make contact as soon as possible, when a complaint is older than 12 months it is more difficult to get all the facts.
 If we cannot investigate the complaint for any reason we will contact you to explain why.Close

-When you first make a complaint you should receive an acknowledgement of it within two working days.
+When you first make a complaint you should receive an acknowledgement of it within three working days.
 We will tell you who will be responsible for providing you with a response and provide you with direct contact details.

 It is the responsibility of the service team about who you are complaining to respond to you at this point.
 They understand the issues involved and have the opportunity of addressing concerns as quickly as possible.